usamac/DeepClean-Windows/SECURITY.md

   - Or post a generic issue and request contact

 All reports will be reviewed quickly.
 I’ll work with you to resolve the issue responsibly.

+Thiese projects are not intended for sensitive or production-critical systems.
+For issues or concerns, please open a GitHub issue or discussion.